microsoft/playwright/docs/src/test-reporter-api/class-testcase.md

 * since: v1.25
 - type: <[string]>

-Test ID that is computed based on the test file name, test title and project name.
-Test ID is unique within Playwright session.
+A test ID that is computed based on the test file name, test title and project name.
+The ID is unique within Playwright session.

 ## property: TestCase.location
 * since: v1.10